Technician Economy

 and convenings

-The Institute convenes leaders positioned to shape technician capacity at national, regional, and sector levels — bringing together employers, community and technical colleges, funders, policymakers, and civic partners.
+The Foundry convenes leaders positioned to shape technician capacity at national, regional, and sector levels; bringing together employers, community and technical colleges, funders, policymakers, and civic partners.

 National Body